vulcandth/X4-Info-Miner/README.md

 As you can see, I have opened three vaults and the remaining two still have wares and blueprints inside.

 ### Interactive Mode
 You can also poke around inside your save file by starting the script in interactive mode.
-In this mode, python will parse the save file into an `lxml.etree` structure and then drop you into an interactive interpretter.
+In this mode, python will parse the save file into an `lxml.etree` structure and then drop you into an interactive interpreter.

 ```
-$ ./x4-save-miner.py -i ~/.config/EgoSoft/X4/11524914/save/quicksave.xml.gz
+$ ./x4-save-miner.py -s ~/.config/EgoSoft/X4/11524914/save/quicksave.xml.gz

 Python Shell starting...